ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA client settings configuration.md

 Complete the following procedure to configure the OPC UA client settings:

-1. Using any text editor, create a file that contains an OPC UA client settings in JSON form.
+1. Using any text editor, create a file that contains the OPC UA client settings in JSON form.
     - For content structure, see [OPC UA client settings example](#opc-ua-client-settings-example).
     - For a table of all available parameters, see [OPC UA client settings](#opc-ua-client-settings-parameters).
 2. Save the file, for example as _ClientSettings.json_.